lindaszabo/KNIFE/README.md

   9. ids: text files containing the ids of reads that aligned to each index, location of alignment, and any other relevant data from the sam/bam files used in subsequent analysis.
 The reads reported in the junction and reg subdirectories are only those that overlapped the junction by user-specified amount.
 In juncNonGR and denovoNonGR, the reported read ids are the subset of reads that overlapped a junction and did not align to the genome or ribosomal index.
 4. denovo_script_out: debugging output generated during creation of de novo index.

+# Contact
+This code was developed and is maintained by Linda Szabo, lszabo at stanford.edu.
+Please understand that I am continuing to develop new algorithms, but I will do my best to respond in a timely manner.

 # Cite
-Szabo L, Morey R, Palpant NJ, Wang PL, Afari N, Jiang C, Parast MM, Murry CE, Laurent LC, Salzman J. Tissue-specific induction of circular RNA during human fetal development revealed by statistically based splicing detection.
+Szabo L, Morey R, Palpant NJ, Wang PL, Afari N, Jiang C, Parast MM, Murry CE, Laurent LC, Salzman J. Statistically based splicing detection reveals neural enrichment and tissue-specific induction of circular RNA during human fetal development.
+Genome Biology.
+2015, 16:126.